joshiemoore/snakehdl/README.md

 Since only ten primitive BOps are specified by snakeHDL, it is straightforward to create compiler backends for new target platforms.

-Wanna use this to implement a Python bytecode interpreter as a real processor core and then make [Snakeware 2](https://github.com/joshiemoore/snakeware) without Linux?
+Wanna use this to implement a Python bytecode interpreter on an FPGA and then make [Snakeware 2](https://github.com/joshiemoore/snakeware) without Linux?
 Let's build the SNAKE PROCESSOR!!!

 ## Compiler Targets
 - [x] Python - compile your circuit to a pickled Python function that accepts your named inputs